Ryszard Jurkowski: Early life and career

+In the mid-1980s the first legal gateway for the autonomy of designers and investors opened.
+Architects gained the opportunity to set up cooperatives, i.e. legal entities freeing them from the work regime of state design offices, and finally gained design autonomy in 1988, along with the so-called ‘Wilczek Act’, which gave full freedom of economic activity.
+Thus, in 1990, Jurkowski left Investprojekt to establish, together with his wife, who also holds a degree in architecture, his own firm AiR Jurkowscy Architekci.

-Between 1991 and 1996 Jurkowski was a senior lecturer at Kraków University of Technology and in the years 1992-1998 and 2003-2006 the chairman of the Regional Commission for Urban Planning and Architecture in Katowice.
+Between 1991 and 1996 he was a senior lecturer at Kraków University of Technology and in the years 1992-1998 and 2003-2006 the chairman of the Regional Commission for Urban Planning and Architecture in Katowice.
 He was also appointed a member of Poland’s General Commission for Urban Planning and Architecture in Warsaw and he played a significant role in creating the Act of 15 December 2000 on professional self-governing bodies for architects.

-He was the chief coordinator of the professional architects' environments and in 2000 was elected the president of the Association of Polish Architects, and held this position until 2006.
+He was the chief coordinator of the professional architects' environments focusing on improving the standards of Polish architecture, and in 2000 was elected the president of the Association of Polish Architects, and held this position until 2006.

+In 2009, after winning an international competition, he designed the Home Army Museum in Krakow.
+For the project, Jurkowski integrated modern elements into historic buildings of the Krakow Fortress, constructed at the beginning of the last century.
+The basement, once a command bunker, now features exhibitions on the Polish Underground Movement.
+The first floor includes a library, a reading room, and an audiovisual conference room.
+The attic is used for administration and offices.
+The inner courtyard, covered with a glass roof with a lightweight steel structure, has been described by the critics from EUmies Awards as "a spectacular space for exhibitions and events".

-Jurkowski is a sponsor and promoter of publishing architectural and design books and, in 2018 orchestrated the publishing of the first Polish edition of On Adam’s House in Paradise: The Idea of the Primitive Hut in Architectural History (Polish: O rajskim domu Adama: Idea pierwotnej chaty w historii architektury), a literary work on the history and philosophy of architecture written by the foremost historian and critic Professor Joseph Rykwert, and published under the patronage of the National Institute of Architecture and Urban Planning (NIAIU) and the Ministry of Culture and National Heritage.
+In 2018 Jurkowski orchestrated the publishing of the first Polish edition of On Adam’s House in Paradise: The Idea of the Primitive Hut in Architectural History (Polish: O rajskim domu Adama: Idea pierwotnej chaty w historii architektury), a literary work on the history and philosophy of architecture written by the foremost historian and critic Professor Joseph Rykwert, and published under the patronage of the National Institute of Architecture and Urban Planning (NIAIU) with a foreword from the Ministry of Culture and National Heritage.

-He is also a member of the Polish Architecture Council, and one of the judges of the Collegium of Competition Judges SARP.
+He is also a member of the Polish Architecture Council, and of the Collegium of Architectural Design Competition SARP, taking on the roles of chairman or rapporteur of the Jury.